cap-security-cartel/report-generator/source/report.md

 This oversight allows an admin to call `rescueERC20()` with the address of the ERC4626 share tokens and transfer them to any address, effectively draining all funds deposited by liquidity providers.

-## Recommendation Update `FractionalReserveLogic.invest()` to track for external vaults in which funds are invested.
+**Recommendation:** Update `FractionalReserveLogic.invest()` to track external vaults in which funds are invested.
 Then, add checks in `VaultLogic.rescueERC20()` to ensure that the token to rescue is not one of these external vaults.

 **CAP Labs:** Fixed in PR [132](https://github.com/cap-labs-dev/cap-contracts/pull/132) by integrating `EnumerableSet` to efficiently track vaults.